HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/docker-security/namespaces/time-namespace.md

 ## Basic Information

-The time namespace allows for per-namespace offsets to the system monotonic and boot-time clocks.
-The time namespace is suited for Linux containers usage for allowing the date/time to be changed within a container and for adjusting clocks within a container following restoration from a checkpoint/snapshot.
+The time namespace in Linux allows for per-namespace offsets to the system monotonic and boot-time clocks.
+It is commonly used in Linux containers to change the date/time within a container and adjust clocks after restoring from a checkpoint or snapshot.

 ## Lab: